 5.9.1 is not capable of being transferred to another person; and

 5.9.2 terminates on the cessation of the membership.

-5.10 In addition to ordinary members, the committee may resolve to create other categories of membership, such as (but not restricted to) associate members, student members, junior members, and social non-playing members; such memberships to be ratified by a general meeting before coming into effect.
+5.10 In addition to ordinary members, the committee may resolve to create or abolish other categories of membership, such as (but not restricted to) associate members, student members, junior members, and social non-playing members; such memberships to be ratified by a general meeting before coming into effect.

 5.10.1 A visiting member of another croquet association may join for a specified period and fee, at the discretion of the Committee, but such a visitor shall have no voting rights.

 5.10.2 The committee may elect an honorary member for a specified period of time up to one (1) year as determined by the committee, who shall thereafter be entitled to all the privileges of the Club, including voting rights, without payment of subscription, though such members who actively play will still be required to pay the affiliation fees and levies specified in 6.1.